yagizeraslan/Gemini-Unity/README.md

 **Can't add component?**

-→ Make sure you dragged `ClaudeSettings.asset` into the ClaudeChat.cs's Config field.
+→ Make sure you created `GeminiSettings.asset` and assigned it to the GeminiChatController's Settings field.

 **Streaming not working?**

 → Make sure you're on a platform that supports `DownloadHandlerScript` (Standalone or Editor).
-→ WebGL and iOS may have platform limitations for live SSE streams.
+→ WebGL may have platform limitations for live SSE streams.

 **Seeing JSON parse warnings in streaming mode?**

 → These are normal during SSE — they occur when the parser receives partial chunks.
-They're automatically skipped and won't affect the final output.
+They're automatically handled and won't affect the final output.

+**Getting API errors?**

+→ Check your API key in **Gemini/Settings** menu
+→ Ensure you have a valid Google Gemini API key from [Google AI Studio](https://aistudio.google.com/)

 ---

 ## 💖 Support This Project

-If you find **Claude-Unity** useful, please consider supporting its development!
+If you find **Gemini-Unity** useful, please consider supporting its development!

 - [Become a sponsor on GitHub Sponsors](https://github.com/sponsors/yagizeraslan)
 - [Buy me a coffee on Ko-fi](https://ko-fi.com/yagizeraslan)